lakithasahan/Get-started-with-Django-AngularJs-/README.md

 ### Example code for introduction of Angular js **modules** and **controllers**

-#### This HTML code should be in your index.html file in django template folder
+#### This HTML code should be in your index.html file in Django template folder

 ```html